spatialos/gdk-for-unity/README.md

 ## The feature

 This branch explores game development for mobile with the SpatialOS Unity GDK.
 Changes to code and documentation relate to development of mobile compilation, deployment and optimisation.

+To start Android local development, refer to the [Android setting up and local development documentation](docs/content/mobile/android-local.md).

-There is currently no documentation for mobile development; the documentation here is a copy of the documentation in the [SpatialOS Unity GDK repository](https://github.com/spatialos/UnityGDK).
+The rest of the documentation here is a copy of the documentation in the [SpatialOS Unity GDK repository](https://github.com/spatialos/UnityGDK).

 The content below is a copy of the readme file in the SpatialOS Unity GDK master branch.